CFPB Prepared Remarks of Richard Cordray

 Borrowers looking to buy a single-family home can use the Rate Checker to input their own information and find out what interest rates they are likely to be offered from lenders in their area.
 By plugging in their credit score, their location, and information about the loan they are seeking, they can see the rates that lenders are offering to borrowers like them.
 This is different from other websites that usually quote potential rates based on averages for borrowers with great credit and a large down payment.
 That can be misleading because of course not all consumers have high credit scores or can afford a large down payment.
 The result is that many consumers go to lenders and are quoted surprisingly different rates, which can leave them confused and uncertain about whether the quoted rates make sense.

 And, of course, many of those websites focus primarily on soliciting prospective customers.
-Thus they require people to surrender their personal information, perhaps an email address but often much more – sensitive information that may be used for marketing or sales purposes.
-Owning a Home has no hidden agendas and the Bureau does not retain any personal identifying information.
-Instead, it simply enables consumers to be savvy shoppers and get the best deals they can.
+Thus they require people to surrender their personal information, perhaps an email address but often much more – information that may be used for marketing or sales purposes.
+By contrast, Owning a Home has no hidden agendas and the Bureau does not retain any personal identifying information.
+Instead, it simply enables consumers to have more of the information they need to be savvy shoppers and get the best deals they can.

 Our new set of tools also offers an understanding of how lower rates translate into dollars saved.
-It can be hard to know what an extra quarter or half percent of interest means in real money.
+It can be hard to understand what an extra quarter or half percent of interest amounts to in actual dollars.
 So our tool makes it easy to compare different interest rates and to see how much they will cost.

-Consumers will be able to go to our website and plug in information, as often as they like, whenever they like, to become more familiar with their options.
-Understanding what rates they can expect to be quoted will help them see the value of shopping.
-They will gain more confidence about the crucial decisions they need to make about which mortgage to choose.
-And it is worth noting again from our survey findings that as consumers gain more confidence about the process, they become more likely to shop for a mortgage.
+Consumers will be able to go to our website and plug in information, as often as they like, to become more familiar with their options.
+Understanding what rates they can expect to be quoted in the market will help them see the value of shopping and gain more confidence about the crucial decisions they need to make about which mortgage to choose.
+And it is worth noting again from our survey findings that as consumers gain more confidence about the process, they become more likely to shop for a mortgage in the first place.

 When consumers actively shop for a mortgage, they will be in a better position to make the best decision they can about what is probably the single largest financial transaction of their lives.
 The set of tools contained in Owning a Home, complete with the critical Rate Checker feature, will help consumers do that more effectively.

-Consumers are now better protected from the pitfalls that hurt so many of them, and that led to the financial crisis.
+Our important new set of mortgage rules is creating a cleaner mortgage market.
+Consumers are better protected from the pitfalls and booby traps that hurt so many people and led to the financial crisis.
 But when people fail to shop because they are intimidated by the process, they are putting themselves in harm’s way.
-At the Consumer Bureau, we are seeking to change the culture of how consumers go about obtaining mortgages in this country.
+One of our duties at the Consumer Bureau is to educate and empower them.
+We are seeking to change the culture of how consumers go about obtaining mortgages in this country by making it more possible and more fruitful for them to shop around.
 People should walk away from the mortgage process feeling secure that they have made a sound and sustainable decision about their future, and they should be right to feel that way.

 Please click here to view the prepared remarks online.